jhb/graphui/README.md

 There is also the script `propnode.py` which creates a node with all available data types of neo4j, useful for testing.

+Just for testing: if the name of a string property ends with '_md', it is rendered using markdown, e.g. "text_md".

 ## Features to come

 Other than the missing cleanup mentioned above, the following is though up but not implemented: